 Large dogs need more than a bed that technically matches a weight range.
 Surface area, foam compression, entry height, cover strength, and room placement all matter because a bed that works for a small dog may flatten, shift, or feel cramped under a heavier body.

 Start with the Dog Beds pillar for the full buying framework.
 Use this guide when your main question is how to choose a bed that gives a large dog enough support and usable space without becoming impossible to clean.
+After choosing a washable-cover bed, use the Dog Bed Cleaning Schedule to plan cover washes, liner checks, and drying notes.
+If the bed will take up a lot of floor space, use the Dog Bed Placement Guide before buying.

 Quick read